keithasaurus/koda-validate/docs/how_to/extension.rst

     methods; otherwise you have complete freedom to structure the logic as you see fit.

 This discussion has focused on extension only in terms of what we can validate.
-To learn more about how we inspect validators to add new capabilities, check out Metadata.
+To learn more about how we inspect validators to add new capabilities, check out :ref:`how_to/metadata:Metadata`.